-✓ WEBCT DISCUSSION: STUDENT STRENGTHS AND NEEDS (6 points total)
+✓ ONLINE DISCUSSION: STUDENT STRENGTHS AND NEEDS (6 points total)

-Using the WebCT discussion board, create an original message describing your Case Study student's literacy strengths and needs.
+Using the Moodle discussion board, create an original message describing your Case Study student's literacy strengths and needs.
 Only describe 2 main strengths (what the student can do) and 2 main needs (what the student needs to work on).
 Write one paragraph for "strengths" and another paragraph for "needs".
 Then, respond to two other classmates' strengths and needs message.
 In these responses, you will suggest two instructional strategies to assist this student with one of their needs in each.
 Be sure to describe your instructional strategies and give a rationale for your suggestions.
 Respond to another classmate that hasn't had any replies, so that everyone gets feedback.
 In other words, you must reply to two classmates' postings, but choose ones that do not already have responses (if possible).
 This will enable everyone to have a response to their original posting.
 What to do:

-- Submit your Student Strengths and Needs paragraphs to the Discussion Board as a new topic.
-Due: November 10.
+• Submit your Student Strengths and Needs paragraphs to the Discussion Board as a new topic.
 (3 points).
+Not accepted late.

-Not accepted after 11/13/09. - Respond to two different classmates on the Discussion Board by November 17.
+• Respond to two different classmates on the Discussion Board.
 (3 points).
-Not accepted after 11/20/09.
+Not accepted late.